NordSecurity/api-mocker/README.md

   - `endpoint:` *(mandatory)* an expression path to be included in the url routes.
 Follows go [HttpRouter Lib schema](https://github.com/julienschmidt/httprouter)
   - `method:` *(mandatory)* any http method (`GET`, `POST`, `PUT`, `PATCH`, `DELETE`, `OPTIONS`).
   - `items:` *(mandatory)* an array of rule items where each item is composed by:
-    - `queryString` *(optional)* an expression to be match against the URL query strings, if it has one.
-    - `param:` *(optional)* an expression to be match against the URL param, if it has one.
-If not provided, any param will be accepted.
+    - `queryString` *(optional)* a regex expression to match against the URL query strings, If not provided, any query string will be accepted.
     - `body:` *(optional)* a regex expression to match against the request body.
 If not provided, any body will be accepted.
     - `counter`: *(optional)* counter matches the number of calls a request should match (starting from zero).
 If not provided the matching request will return every time.
     - `response:` *(mandatory)* a structure containing the response to be sent back if the request rules above match, where: